pairinteraction/pairinteraction/docs/installation/installation.rst

 Next Steps
 ~~~~~~~~~~

-After the installation, we recommend to verify that everything is working:
+After the installation, we recommend verifying that everything is working:

 .. code-block:: bash